syed-faruque/Meme-Media/README.md

-This is a social media website where users can post funny jokes or like and comment on other posts they see.
-The frontend of this application was built using React and the backend Node.
-All data is stored and accessed through a mySQL database.
+This is a social media website where users can post memes.
+This web application has a React frontend and a Node Js backend.
+The Node Js backend is also connected to a mySQL database.

+In the backend folder, the server.js file contains the server code.
+In the frontend folder, all the react components can be found in src.
+App.jsx manages routing.